tabbassidaloii/BridgeDbDemoBioSB2022/scripts/3-identifier_mapping_metabolomics/identifier_mapping_metabolomics.md

 if(!"data.table" %in% installed.packages())install.packages("data.table")
 if(!"knitr" %in% installed.packages())install.packages("knitr")
 if(!"rJava" %in% installed.packages()) install.packages("rJava")
-## See https://www.r-bloggers.com/2018/02/installing-rjava-on-ubuntu/ if you have issues with this package on Ubuntu.
+#See https://www.r-bloggers.com/2018/02/installing-rjava-on-ubuntu/ if you have issues with this package on Ubuntu.
 if(!"ggplot2" %in% installed.packages()) install.packages("ggplot2")

-#load libraries
+#Load libraries
 suppressPackageStartupMessages({
   library(rstudioapi)
   library(dplyr)